 How much value it will add depends where in the country you live.
 In London property costs can be anything from £5,000 and £10,000 per square metre, while in other parts of the UK, £900 to £2,000 is more likely.
 Again, talk to experts and do the math based on your plans before undertaking such a significant piece of work.

 Adding a conservatory to your home can be a quick way of adding space.
 Your addition can usually be added without planning permission and, if you get the right builders, shouldn’t take too long to put up.

 How much value you add depends on a number of things.
 Make sure that the feature is in keeping with the rest of your house first and foremost.
 Think about ensuring the space can be used all year around by adding double glazing and central heating.
 Finally, if your back garden faces north, you might want to think of another project.
 The occasional British sun when it shines is a must!

 Adding a new kitchen or bathroom

-Great kitchens and bathrooms really do help sell a property.
+Great kitchens and bathrooms really do help sell a property, specially if they are equipped with Lots of Oak Bathroom Furniture & More.
 Depending on your budget, a little or a great deal of improvement is possible.
 Even replacing aging cupboard doors could add value, while for extra wow factor, new lighting can come relatively cheap.